SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 ##### Multiline Processing

-Multiline processing in the Opentelemetry Collector is set manually.
+Multiline processing in the OpenTelemetry Collector is set manually.
 There is no automatic boundary detection.

 The following snippet sets the boundary regex as `^\d{4}-\d{2}-\d{2}` to match, for example, `2021-06-06`):